Cinema Paradiso: Plot

 About a decade later, Salvatore, now in high school, is still operating the projector at the "Nuovo Cinema Paradiso".
 His relationship with the blind Alfredo has strengthened, and Salvatore often looks to him for help – advice that Alfredo often dispenses by quoting classic films.
 Salvatore has been experimenting with filming, using a home movie camera; doing this he has met, and captured on film, a girl named Elena Mendola, daughter of a wealthy banker, and has fallen in love with her.
 Salvatore woos – and wins – Elena's heart, only to lose her due to her father's disapproval.

 As Elena and her family move away, Salvatore leaves town for compulsory military service.
 His attempts to write to Elena are fruitless; his letters are returned as undeliverable.
-Upon his return from the military, Alfredo urges Salvatore to leave Giancaldo permanently, counseling that the town is too small for Salvatore to ever find his dreams.
-Moreover, the old man tells him, once Salvatore leaves, he must pursue his destiny wholeheartedly, never looking back and never returning, even to visit; he must never give in to nostalgia or even write or think about them.
+Upon his return from the military, Alfredo urges Salvatore to leave Giancaldo permanently, counselling that the town is too small for Salvatore to ever find his dreams.
+Moreover, the old man tells him that once he leaves he must pursue his destiny wholeheartedly, never looking back and never returning, even to visit; he must never give in to nostalgia or even write or think about them.
 They tearfully embrace, and Salvatore leaves to pursue his future as a filmmaker.

 Back in the present, Salvatore realizes that he is very satisfied with his life from a professional point of view but not from a personal one, so decides to return home to attend Alfredo's funeral.
 Though the town has changed greatly, he now understands why Alfredo thought it was important that he leave.
-Alfredo's widow tells him that the old man followed Salvatore's successes with pride and he left him something: an unlabeled film reel and the old stool that Salvatore once stood on to operate the projector.
+Alfredo's widow tells him that the old man followed Salvatore's successes with pride and he left him something: an unlabelled film reel and the old stool that Salvatore once stood on to operate the projector.
 Salvatore learns that Cinema Paradiso is to be demolished to make way for a parking lot.
 At the funeral, he recognizes the faces of many people who attended the cinema when he was the projectionist.